wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.6.1 =
+Compatibility with latest versions of WooCommerce & WPeC along with some important fixes.
+Recommended upgrade.

 = 3.6 =
 Compatibility with WooCommerce 2.1 or greater along with some minor fixes.
 Recommended upgrade.